 Call your doctor or go to the nearest hospital emergency unit immediately.
 Take your box or bottle of Lyrica capsules with you.
 You may feel sleepy, confused, agitated, or restless as a result of taking more Lyrica than you should.
-Fits and unconsciousness (coma) have also been reported.
+Fits have also been reported.